nheidloff/watsonx-ai-platform-demos/workshops/regional_techXchange_nov24/00_setup/readme.md

 This folder contains the basic setup for the workshop.
 It includes the data, the frontend app and the environment setup.

 ### Enviroment
-TODO: describe how to set this up on thechzone
+TODO: describe how to set this up on techzone

 ### Data
 To understand the scenario you will need the powerpoint presentation shown in the workshop.
 This will be available under the following link: [TODO](https://...)